 The Fresno County Sheriff's Office provides law enforcement and crime prevention services to the unincorporated portions of Fresno County and is divided into four Patrol Areas.
 The Plan Area is located within Patrol Area 2.
 The Patrol Area 2 Sheriff's Office is located at 1129 N Armstrong Avenue, just off SR-180 and Belmont Avenue in southeast Fresno.
-As county of Fresno land is annexed into the city of Fresno, more responsibility for law enforcement in the Plan Area will shift to the Fresno Police Department and away from the Fresno County Sheriff's Office and so staffing and infrastructure needs for the Sheriff's Office within the Plan Area will decrease.
+As county of Fresno land is annexed into the city of Fresno, more responsibility for law enforcement in the Plan Area will shift to the Fresno Police Department and away from the Fresno County Sheriff's Office.
+As this happens, staffing and infrastructure needs for the Sheriff's Office within the Plan Area will decrease.

 The CHP is responsible for providing uniform traffic law enforcement throughout the State highway system.
 The CHP assists the City of Fresno by providing law enforcement within the city under Special Programs.
-There is h
+There is a CHP Patrol Office in the Plan Area and it is located at 1380 E Fortune Avenue on the northwest corner of East Fortune and South Orange Avenues.